withcatai/node-llama-cpp/docs/guide/chat-prompt-wrapper.md

 const context = new LlamaContext({model});
 const session = new LlamaChatSession({
     context,
-    promptWrapper: new LlamaChatPromptWrapper() // by default, GeneralChatPromptWrapper is used });
+    promptWrapper: new LlamaChatPromptWrapper() // by default, "auto" is used });